 HR and payroll data are some of the most sensitive personal data a business can hold and securing that data is an essential consideration for any solution.
 By consolidating the benefits data to a single source and applying suitably strict access controls, the risk of unauthorised access can be reduced and more easily monitored and audited.
 The source must also be resilient and recoverable to ensure that data integrity and access is maintainable.
 Automation also helps reduce data corruption risks by eliminating many of the opportunities for manually entering inaccurate data.

 Application of Cost Control

 Getting the best return on investment is a key goal for any business activity.
-By identifying areas or interest and disinterest you can gain a deeper insight into the benefits claimed by your employees.
-This offers greater potential to consolidate benefits and re-broker rates for key benefits and as a result a greater level of cost control.
+By identifying areas or interest and disinterest, you can gain a deeper insight into the benefits claimed by your employees.
+This offers greater potential to consolidate benefits and re-broker rates for key benefits and a greater level of cost control.